-Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) after the date of issuance of the Notes may adversely affect the value of, or the tax status of interest on, the Notes.
-Further, no assurance can be given that any pending or future legislation, including amendments to the Code, if enacted into law, or any proposed legislation, including amendments to the Code, or any future judicial, regulatory or administrative interpretation or development with respect to existing law, will not adversely affect the market value and marketability of, or the tax status of interest on, the Notes.
-Prospective holders of the Notes are urged to consult their own tax advisors with respect to any such legislation, interpretation or development.
+Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) after the date of issuance of the Bonds may adversely affect the value of, or the tax status of interest on, the Bonds.

+Prospective Bondholders should be aware that from time to time legislation is or may be proposed which, if enacted into law, could result in interest on the Bonds being subject directly or indirectly to federal income taxation, or otherwise prevent Bondholders from realizing the full benefit provided under current federal tax law of the exclusion of interest on the Bonds from gross income.
+To date, no such legislation has been enacted into law.
+However, it is not possible to predict whether any such legislation will be enacted into law.
+Further, no assurance can be given that any pending or future legislation, including amendments to the Code, if enacted into law, or any proposed legislation, including amendments to the Code, or any future judicial, regulatory or administrative interpretation or development with respect to existing law, will not adversely affect the market value and marketability of, or the tax status of interest on, the Bonds.
+Prospective Bondholders are urged to consult their own tax advisors with respect to any such legislation, interpretation or development.

-Although Bond Counsel is of the opinion that interest on the Notes is excluded from gross income for federal income tax purposes and is exempt from Massachusetts personal income taxes, the ownership or disposition of, or the accrual or receipt of interest on, the Notes may otherwise affect a holder's federal or state tax liability.
-Among other possible consequences of ownership or disposition of, or the accrual or receipt of interest on, the Notes, the Code requires recipients of certain social security and certain railroad retirement benefits to take into account receipts or accruals of interest on the Notes in determining the portion of such benefits that are included in gross income.
+Although Bond Counsel is of the opinion that interest on the Bonds is excluded from gross income for federal income tax purposes and is exempt from Massachusetts personal income taxes, the ownership or disposition of, or the accrual or receipt of interest on, the Bonds may otherwise affect a holder's federal or state tax liability.
+Among other possible consequences of ownership or disposition of, or the accrual or receipt of interest on the Bonds security and certain railroad retirement benefits to take into account receipts or accruals of interest on the Bonds in determining the portion of such benefits that are included in gross income.
 The nature and extent of all such other tax consequences will depend upon the particular tax status of the holder or the holder's other items of income, deduction or exclusion.
-Bond Counsel expresses no opinion regarding any such other tax consequences, and holders of the Notes should consult with their own tax advisors with respect to such consequences.
+Bond Counsel expresses no opinion regarding any such other tax consequences, and holders of the Bonds should consult with their own tax advisors with respect to such consequences.

-OPINIONS OF COUNSEL
+OPINION OF COUNSEL

-The unqualified approving opinion as to the legality of the Notes will be rendered by Edwards Wildman Palmer LLP, of Boston, Massachusetts, Bond Counsel to the Commonwealth.
-The proposed form of the opinion of Bond Counsel relating to the Notes is attached hereto as Appendix B. Certain legal matters will also be passed upon by Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. of Boston, Massachusetts, as Disclosure Counsel to the Commonwealth.
+The unqualified approving opinions as to the legality of the Bonds will be rendered by Edwards Wildman Palmer LLP, of Boston, Massachusetts, Bond Counsel to the Commonwealth.
+The proposed forms of the opinions of Bond Counsel relating to the Bonds are attached hereto as Appendix B. Certain legal matters will also be passed upon by Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. of Boston, Massachusetts, as Disclosure Counsel to the Commonwealth.
+Certain legal matters will be passed upon for the Underwriters by their counsel, Nixon Peabody LLP, of Boston, Massachusetts.